Prompt Rules

 }

-If the previous request was not blocked, its message history is carried over and included in the response.
+When a request is not blocked, the system carries over its message history and includes it in the response.

-Similarly, in an output policy, you can enable the Malicious Entity detector to identify and act on harmful references in system responses, and the Confidential and PII Entity detector to prevent the sharing of sensitive information that the AI system may access or generate.
+Similarly, in Output Rules, you can enable the Malicious Entity detector to identify and act on harmful references in system responses, and the Confidential and PII Entity detector to prevent sharing sensitive information that the AI system may access or generate.
 You can also configure other available detectors to meet your specific use cases.

 Detectors